Take a 1-min quiz to get workout plan Male Female

 How Long Should I Plank?

-What Is The Easiest Plank For Beginners?
+What Is the Easiest Plank for Beginners?

 Kneeling Plank

-2. Slightly shift your weight forward and ensure that your body is in a straight line from your ears to your knees.
+2. Slightly shift your weight forward and ensure your body is in a straight line from your ears to your knees.

-4. Hold this position for 10 to 30 seconds.
+4. Hold this position for 10 to 30 seconds and do 3 sets.

-How To Do A Plank Properly?
+How to Do a Plank Properly

-Other Plank Variations To Add To Your 30-Day Plank Challenge For Beginners
+Other Plank Variations to Add to Your 30-Day Plank Challenge for Beginners

 Low Plank